auroraanna/home-manager-config/README.md

 ### Linking my dotfiles with `stow`

-This command clones the repository into your home directory, `cd`'s into the `nixos-config-desktop-x86_64` folder and simulates the *stowing*.
+This command clones the repository into your home directory, `cd`'s into the `nixos-config-desktop` folder and simulates the *stowing*.

-	git clone https://codeberg.org/papojari/nixos-config-desktop-x86_64.git ~/ && stow -nvSt ~ ~/nixos-config-desktop-x86_64/*/
+	git clone https://codeberg.org/papojari/nixos-config-desktop.git ~/ && stow -nvSt ~ ~/nixos-config-desktop/*/

 If `stow` reports that some files already exist in the corresponding locations you will have to move them.

 The next command will put links in the corresponding locations in your home directory, that will be linking to my configuration.

-	stow -vSt ~ ~/nixos-config-desktop-x86_64/*/
+	stow -vSt ~ ~/nixos-config-desktop/*/

 This way you have all the configuration files in one place.
 This makes publishing your configuration to a repository very easy.
 If you wanted to you could add your own configuration files and link them with GNU Stow or just edit mine a bit.